Akshaygohrava/Nexora-Store/README.md

 # 🛒 Nexora Store

-Welcome to **Nexora Store** – a modern, full-stack eCommerce experience crafted with design and performance in mind.
+Welcome to **Nexora Store** – a modern, Full-Stack eCommerce experience crafted with design and performance in mind.
 This project brings together the latest web technologies for a beautiful, secure, and interactive online shopping platform.

 ---